wanoz/django-starter-template/README.md

 - Custom CSS template

 ## Future updates
-May update this with other useful Django features that is appropriate for a starter template.
+May update this with other useful Django features that may be appropriate and benefitial for a starter template.